goharbor/harbor/docs/configure_https.md

 ##Get a certificate

-Assuming that your registry’s **hostname** is **reg.yourdomain.com**, and that its DNS record points to the host where you are running Harbor.
+Assuming that your registry's **hostname** is **reg.yourdomain.com**, and that its DNS record points to the host where you are running Harbor.
 You first should get a certificate from a CA. The certificate usually contains a .crt file and a .key file, for example, **yourdomain.com.crt** and **yourdomain.com.key**.

 In a test or development environment, you may choose to use a self-signed certificate instead of the one from a CA. The below commands generate your own certificate: